AngelSiete/AngelSiete/README.md

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/HscDLzkO8EOTmgkhQP/giphy.gif" width="100"/>
 </div>
 <p>My name is Ángel.
-I'm a junior full stack web developer, musician and overall enthusiast.</p>
+I'm a full stack web developer, musician and overall enthusiast.</p>
 <p>I started coding during my last year of university, after that I decided to transform my passion into my job and it has been such a ride!</p>
 <p>I have worked and developed projects in different languages, with both SQL and NOSQL databases, version control software and containers.</p>
 <p>I am a pro-active person, problem-solver, social and a fervent believer of team work.
 I love communicating ideas and finding new solutions.</p>